Health & Safety Protocol

 Players and their families’ health and safety come first; their physical and mental health are of utmost importance to us.
 Getting our kids outside, in fresh air and playing soccer safely is our goal.
 When our kids play, their body produces endorphins, which are a natural mood booster that can fight stress and depression.
 Feelings of empowerment, relaxation, and optimism follow.
 Play not only promotes healthy weight and cardiovascular fitness, but also enhances the efficacy of the immune, endocrine, and cardiovascular systems.

-Below is Washington Youth Soccer’s approach to returning to play, based on the Governor’s most recent guidelines and restrictions for Sporting Activities for outdoor sports.
+Below is Washington Youth Soccer’s approach to returning to play, based on the Governor’s most recent guidelines.
 Just as we Honor the Game in soccer, we choose to partner with our Governor and local officials and follow all mandates to ensure the safety of all in our community.
-Masks will be required for everyone while at JHP and CKMS.
+Masks will be required for everyone while at Jeanne Hansen Community Park (JHP) and Chief Kanim Middle School (CKMS).
 This requires commitment by all involved.

 Please read through SnVYSA/CFC's player health & safety practice protocol and follow to best of your ability for sake of the whole.
 Just as we Honor the Game in soccer, we choose to partner with our Governor and local officials and follow all mandates to ensure the safety of all in our community.
-Masks will be required for everyone while at a soccer facility and requires commitment by all involved.
+Masks will be required for everyone while at a soccer facility, except players in active game, and requires commitment by all involved.

 Non-essential travel such as out-of-state team or individual travel for sporting activities are subject to quarantines as detailed in the Governor’s Travel Advisory.

-Stay home when sick or if a close contact of someone with COVID-19 Athletes, coaches, umpires/referees, spectators and any other paid or volunteer staff should be required to stay home if they feel unwell, show any signs of COVID-19, or are a close contact of a confirmed case..
+Stay home when sick or if a close contact of someone with COVID-19 Athletes, coaches, umpires/referees, spectators and any other paid or volunteer staff should be required to stay home if they feel unwell, show any signs of COVID-19, or are in close contact of a confirmed case.

 Player, coaches, referees, volunteers should practice good hygiene including frequent hand washing or sanitizing before and after all activities.